Ryu Seong-hie: Television and streaming series

-Mask Girl

-Ryu Seong-hie participated in Netflix's Mask Girl, designing spaces that aligned with the characters' personalities and situations.
-Kim Mo-mi's office, a space devoid of individuality, was created with repetitive modules, colors, and textures.
-Her bedroom, where she broadcasts as a house BJ, was a surreal space bursting with strong individual colors and tastes, while the rest of the space aimed to convey a sense of living.
-Joo-nam's house had a cave-like or attic-like design, with a slanted ceiling and a dark interior, where the world inside the monitor came to life.
-The prison set, where Kim Mo-mi resides, had a fantasy feel, combining colors like purple, lilac, and green.

-Ryu was particularly excited about the motel, where Kim Mo-mi first plunges into the abyss of a murderer.
-Described as a fake romantic love motel, it depicted palm trees on the wallpaper with a fantasy-like but unattainable quality, transitioning from sunset to nighttime, evoking beauty and sadness.
-This space represented a crucial turning point in Kim Mo-mi's life, and Ryu was curious about capturing its essence.

-When Life Gives You Tangerines
+The series' architectural spaces blend fairy-tale magic with reality to ground the stylized environments.
+The design of the blue orchids subtly incorporates human facial features, appearing beautiful from afar but revealing an underlying darkness up close.
+Individual homes reflect character personalities: Won Sang-ah's residence resembles an ornate theater set, while Park Hye-seok's home uses mother-of-pearl cabinets to create a "modern hipster" aesthetic within a traditional context.
+Shared visual elements, such as matching wallpaper and blue carpets, provide a narrative thread across these diverse settings.

+Ryu also participated in Netflix's original series Mask Girl (2023), where she designed environments that acted as psychological extensions of the characters.
+She created a stark contrast between Kim Mo-mi's sterile, repetitive office and her surreal, vibrant bedroom used for live broadcasts.
+Ryu centered her design on the motel where Kim Mo-mi first confronts the grim reality of a murder.
+She envisioned it as a "faux-romantic" love motel, decorated with palm tree wallpaper that felt like a cheap, unattainable fantasy.
+The colors shifted from sunset hues to deep night, creating a space that felt both beautiful and heartbreaking.
+For Mo-mi, this room wasn't just a setting; it was the place where her life changed forever.
+For the character Joo-nam, Ryu designed a "cave-like" attic with slanted ceilings to represent a world centered on a computer monitor.
+The prison set was also treated with a fantasy aesthetic, utilizing a unique color palette of purple, lilac, and green.

 In November 2023, Ryu mentioned that she was preparing a new drama with director Kim Won-seok of My Mister and writer Lim Sang-choon of When the Camellia Blooms, focusing on a story of three generations of women.
 Initially has working title "Life," its Korean title, rr, was revealed on January 27, 2023, meaning "thank you for your hard work" in the Jeju language.
 The English title, When Life Gives You Tangerines, was announced on January 30, 2023, and is a word play on the proverb "When life gives you lemons, make lemonade"; referencing Jeju Island's mandarin orange.

-When Life Gives You Tangerines is a period drama that begins in 1960 and spans 65 years of modern Korean history, depicting the joys and sorrows of a family.
-For the drama's art direction, Ryu collaborated with main art director Choi Ji-hye.
-Their approach prioritized expressing the passage of time and the characters' emotions and memories through its visual spaces, favoring emotional resonance over strict historical reproduction while still maintaining historical accuracy.
-The design also aimed to appear sophisticated from a contemporary perspective, helping younger audiences empathize with the period setting.
+When Life Gives You Tangerines is a period drama that begins in 1960 and spans 65 years of modern Korean history, depicting a family's joys and sorrows.
+For the series' art direction, Ryu collaborated with main art director Choi Ji-hye.
+Their approach prioritized expressing the passage of time and the characters' emotions through visual spaces, favoring emotional resonance over strict historical reproduction.
+While maintaining accuracy, the design also aimed to appear sophisticated from a contemporary perspective, helping younger audiences empathize with the historical setting.